- Only topics that have not been already selected can be selected online.

 FIRST BATCH SELECTION (FOR THOSE TEAMS WITH TOPIC INTENTION)

-- The COE/ELE 700 students will divide into teams of three students.
+- The COE/ELE 700 students will divide into teams of four students.

-- During each reservation period each 3-student team will be shown available topics in their chosen Category of Interest from which they will choose 3 topics in order of preference.
+- During each reservation period each four-student team will be shown available topics in their chosen Category of Interest from which they will choose 3 topics in order of preference.

 - At the end of each day of the reservation period (8AM - 5PM), the day's submissions will be processed and the results will be posted online (on this page) by 6PM, along with the remaining EDP topics available for selection in the second round for those groups that were not able to select a topic of their choice.